 This course focuses on the study of intermediate level illustration problems and emphasizes conceptual approaches to image making.
 Students further develop their understanding of concept, metaphor, abstraction, symbolism and narrative in the context of illustration.
 Students will develop innovative visual solutions that are appropriate in tone, style, content and to audience.

-VSCM 324 - Figure Illustration III 3 Credits
+VSCM 324 - Figure Illustration III 3 credits (4.5 hours | Studio)